briandailey/techfounder.community/content/_index.md

 The goal of this community is to encourage and enable engineers to leverage their technical and domain expertise to build a thriving business.
-We do this by onnecting interested folks in local networks with peers, mentors, advisors, and maybe even capital.
+We do this by connecting interested folks in local networks with peers, mentors, advisors, and maybe even capital.

 Tech Founder Community is modeled after [OpenCoffee